 10 Songs and Videos of Palestinian Freedom

-Here is a mixture of both international and home-grown artistes who sing about the Palestinian struggle for freedom.
+Here are 10 songs and videos of Palestinian freedom which contains a mixture of both international and home-grown artistes who sing about the Palestinian struggle for freedom.

 It is by no means a definitive list but reflects a wide spectrum of musical styles and influences.